Franck-dev-hub/Pomodoro/README.md

 - For additional help, refer to the source code or contact the authors.

 ## 👥 Authors
-Franck S. - Initial development and design.
+- Franck-dev-hub - Franck S. - Initial development and design.

 ## 📝 Version History
 - **v1.3.0**: